kagitha-santhipriya/TEAM-49/README.md

 ## Hackathon
 JNTUGV Hackathon 2025

+## 1.PROJECT TITLTE:
+HEALTH GUARD-AI MAPPING SYSTEM
+## “From Surveys to Solutions: Smarter Village Healthcare.”-----

-## Problem Statement
+## 2.Problem Statement
 Rural healthcare monitoring is largely manual and reactive.
 ASHA workers collect health survey data in villages, but the lack of real-time analysis makes it difficult for authorities to identify disease clusters early and respond effectively.
-## “From Surveys to Solutions: Smarter Village Healthcare.”-----

 ## Proposed Solution
 PSCMR is an AI-powered village health mapping platform that enables ASHA workers to submit health survey data digitally.
 The system uses AI to analyze the data,